P7h/Spark-MLlib-Twitter-Sentiment-Analysis/README.md

  6. sentiment as per Stanford CoreNLP

-## TODO
+## Further work and improvement areas
 * Visualization could be completely scrapped for something better and UX needs a lot of uplifting.
 * Use Spark package / wrapper for [Stanford CoreNLP](https://spark-packages.org/package/databricks/spark-corenlp "» Spark Packages official website") and reduce the boilerplate code further.
 * Current prediction accuracy is ~80%.
 Prediction accuracy needs to be rethinked about and probably a better dataset should be used for creating the model.
-* Update the project to Spark v2.0.
+* Update the project to Apache Spark v2.0.
 	* Push out RDDs; hello DataFrames and Datasets!
 	* And also use `org.apache.spark.ml` package.
-	* Also gain massive time due to many changes in the recent release of Apache Spark v2.0.
+	* Speed gains too!
+* Also processing and predicting non-English tweets too could be taken up in future.
 * Add or update comments in the code where necessary.
-* Also processing and predicting non-English tweets too could be taken up in future.

 ## Expert mode execution steps
 This is a very quick recap / summary of the steps required for execution of this code.<br>